oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 ```

 ##### Good
-The JSDoc annotations helps to quickly have some insights on what the code is
+The JSDoc annotations help to quickly have some insights on what the code is
 intended for.
 On the example below such annotations have been added, and you
 can see how they can improve the readability, especially on the way to use the
 exposed code.